klslz/sKit/README.md

 sKit is supporting RPi4 and related CM modules and 32-bit as well as 64-bit pCP versions.

-sKit-pCP is a spin-off of the "The Audio Streaming Series"  over
+sKit for pCP is a spin-off of the "The Audio Streaming Series"  over

 @ my blog: https://soundcheck-audio.blogspot.com

-The idea behind sKit was to make all my suggested tuning measures much easier to apply.
+The idea behind sKit was to make most of my suggested tuning measures much easier to apply.

-### sKit-manager
+### sKit-manager.sh

 The tool allows to install, update and remove sKit.

-During installation, sKit manager
+The "install" function

+  * downloads the toolbox
   * sets up the sKit file structure and environment
-  * installs a new advanced "ps" command
+  * installs some pCP packages
-  * a new ps alias
+  * changes the enviroment
-  * adds some initial modifications
+  * adds some initial modifications and optimizations

-The update downloads and installs the updated git data.
+The "update" function downloads and installs the updated sKit toolbox directly from the git repositoriy.

-The removal function should provide a pCP installation without a trace of sKit.
+The "removal" function removes sKit without a trace.

 ### sKit-custom-squeezelite.sh

-This tool offers, builds and installs different customized and optimized variants of squeezelite based on the squeezelite repo you'll find on this site.
+This tool offers, builds and installs different customized and optimized variants of squeezelite based on my own squeezelite fork, which you can also find on this site.

-And it also configures squeezelite in line with my recommendations.
+It further configures squeezelite in line with my recommendations.

 ### sKit-led-manager.sh